Supra-Labs/supra-dapp-templates/templates/Supra Starkey Wallet Dapp Template/README.md

 - Connecting Starkey Wallet:
 Open the Application and Click the "Connect Wallet" button following the instructions to connect your Starkey wallet.

-## Contribution
-Feel free to contribute to this project by submitting pull requests or opening issues, all contributions that enhance the functionality or user experience of this project are welcome.